Native American Language * Indian Tribes * What's new on our site today!

 Alejandro Tsakimp: A Shuar Healer in the Margins of History:

-Fascinating biography of a contemporary Shuar medicine man for sale.
+Fascinating biography of a contemporary Shuar medicine man.

 The Jivaro: People of the Sacred Waterfalls: